 - Use fresh ingredients and foods with no salt added.

-- For favorite recipes, you may need to use other ingredients and eliminate or decrease the salt you would normally add.
+- For favorite recipes, you may need to use other ingredients and cut out or use less salt.

 - Try orange or pineapple juice as a base for meat marinades.

 - Choose frozen entrees that have 600 milligrams or less of sodium.
 Limit yourself to one of these frozen entrees per day.

 - Use fresh, frozen, no-added-salt canned vegetables.
 Rinse them first.

 - If you buy canned soup, look for low-sodium ones.